newhavenio/tech-group-patterns/index.md

 * charge for education
 * Rotate organizers
 * Ambassadors
-* Social: happy hour on a Tuesday night
 * Do-ocracy
   * don't be afraid to lead
   * don't be afraid to choose